paukertj/cwe-swat/shorts/2024-02-20_JPA_String-Concatenation-Benchmark-Dotnet-Versions.md

 # Conclusion
 My goal is not to delve into the differences between each method, as the results are as anticipated.
 I would like to highlight the differences between frameworks in relation to the test results:
 - Generally speaking, .NET performance is improving.
-- .NET 8 delivers the best results in the tests I conducted (the variance with .NET 7 in the string.Concat benchmark falls within error tolerance).
+- .NET 8 delivers the best results in the tests I conducted (the variance with .NET 7 in the string concatenation benchmark falls within error tolerance).
-- The full .NET Framework's StringBuilder exhibits significantly poorer performance.
+- The full .NET Framework's `StringBuilder` exhibits significantly poorer performance.
 - There is no significant difference between .NET Framework 4.7.1 and 4.8.1.
 - String concatenation in .NET 6 and .NET 7 exhibits significantly poorer performance.

 # Remarks
-- If you wonder, why string concatination is that slow, that is because [`string` immutability]([concatenation](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/strings/#immutability-of-strings))
+- If you wonder, why string concatenation is that slow, that is because [`string` immutability]([concatenation](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/strings/#immutability-of-strings))

+> Found a bug or have additional questions?
+Let me know in the comments!
+I created this post on behalf of the CWE [**SWAT Workgroup**](https://wiki.ciklum.net/display/CGNA/SWAT+Workgroup).
+You can reach me and other group members at swat@ciklum.com.